fafadiatech/ft-ansible-playbook/odoo/README.md

 # Ansible script for Odoo

-Let's automate the installation of odoo with the help of very simple Ansible script.
-This playbook will help you to install Odoo (9.0).
+Let's automate the installation of Odoo with the help of very simple Ansible script.
+This playbook will help you to install [Odoo (9.0)](https://www.odoo.com/page/odoo-9).

 ## Getting Started

 Following instructions will help you guide for the necessary steps for installation.
-Just clone the repo.
+Just clone the repository

 ### Prerequisites